 - I’ll prepare a what’s in my bag type of post one of these days (or weeks).
 But for now: paper, lots of pens, your stethoscope, pulse ox, micropore, penlight… For the rest, you’ll find yourself becoming very resourceful.
 Maybe the real tip is to prepare financially.
 You will be spending a lot on uniforms and materials before the year even starts.

 A big chunk of my unease was soothed away thanks to the ASMPH community.
-There are no schools in the country that are as generous as ours when it comes to support!
+There might be no school in the country as generous as ours when it comes to support!
 The Friday before rotations started, we were treated to Blue Lights by batch 2022 and the rest of ASMPH.

 This night was a mini-graduation, commemorating the success of each student and of their supportive families; there was food, singing, videos, and the ceremonial coating.
 Gracias!